EQPaymaster/Pensions-Challenge/Readme.md

 - Visual Studio (2019 Community Edition or later)

 ### To Do List
-- [ ] Add a new calculations API controller endpoint
+- [ ] Add a new calculations API controller endpoint that takes a parameter Id (e.g. api/calculation/1).
+Id should be the basic Id.

+and within the calculations controller

 - [ ] Get the service history for a member
 - [ ] Convert the service history for a member into days
 - [ ] Get the accrual rate for a  member based on their end date (or today if still in employment)